 The physical therapy helped his neck and slightly.
 And it improved his lower back pain.
 But at the end of the day, it failed to work.
 Within a few weeks after the second injection, the pain intensely returned.
 Then he decided to explore his surgical options.

 The clinical finding of the neck and right shoulder pain backs the MRI finding.
 Now, more significant proof of loss existed for normal cervical lordosis.
 It revealed a posterior disc protrusion at the C5-6 level.
-And this measure close to 3 mm in the AP diameter.
+And this measures close to 3 mm in the AP diameter.
 Also, it produced significant lateral recess compression.

 The disc remained left paracentral in location.
 Dr. Lauryssen recommended and performed a discectomy, facetectomy.
 And he also did a co flex procedure. (it was videotaped for litigation use).